Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 870M should be a bit faster than the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 870M should be 11% faster than the GeForce GTX 750 Ti in general, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX 870M will be quite a bit (approximately 158%) more effective at texture filtering than the GeForce GTX 750 Ti. (explain)
+Texel RateThe GeForce GTX 870M should be quite a bit (approximately 158%) more effective at anisotropic filtering than the GeForce GTX 750 Ti. (explain)

-Pixel RateThe GeForce GTX 870M should be a lot (approximately 38%) more effective at anti-aliasing than the GeForce GTX 750 Ti, and capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 870M is a lot (about 38%) more effective at full screen anti-aliasing than the GeForce GTX 750 Ti, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison